anstmichaels/emopt/README.md

-# EMOpt
+# EMopt
 A toolkit for for shape optimization of (currently 2D) electromagnetic structures.

-EMOpt implements the adjoint method along with subroutines for smoothing of material interfaces on a rectangular grid (grid smoothing) in order compute gradients of a function of the electic and magnetic field.
+EMopt implements the adjoint method along with subroutines for smoothing of material interfaces on a rectangular grid (grid smoothing) in order compute gradients of a function of the electic and magnetic field.
 These gradients can be used in conjunction with a number of minimization techniques in order to optimize a complicated passive electromagnetic device.
 The included adjoint method code relies on a small simple finite difference frequency domain (FDFD) solver which solves Maxwell's equations on a rectangular grid.
 The grid smoothing interface, meanwhile, is independent and can be used with the adjoint method + FDFD libraries or with other 3rd party solvers.

 ## Getting Started

-These instructions will help you get EMOpt up and running on your system.
+These instructions will help you get EMopt up and running on your system.

 ### Software Prerequisites